ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/134331199-c381ab43-4055-4e7a-a190-68d2acd0668f.mp4 controls

-Notice how with a `Guide Balance = -1` the controls arms remain relative the torso.
-And with `Guide Balance = 1` they instead follow the *worldspace* orientation of the controls.
+Notice how with a `Guide Space = -1` the controls arms remain relative the torso.
+And with `Guide Space = 1` they instead follow the *worldspace* orientation of the controls.
 Just like a Soft Pin.

 This attribute is also **animatable**, and is how you can transition from animation into simulation and back again.